-- Suppress Costs: Omits any money information that might otherwise be displayed in the report. - Format Report in Columns: If this checkbox is checkmarked, the report will have information formatted in columns; this has the advantage of compressing a lot of information into a small amount of space, but may be difficult to read, especially if you ask for many pieces of information to be displayed.
-If the checkbox is blank, information will be laid out in a less rigid format. - Title: The title to be printed at the beginning of the report. - Font Size: The font size to be used for all standard characters in the print-out (i.e. anything that isn't a heading). - Main Font: The font that will be used for most of the characters in the report.
-This should be a font that is supported by both your Windows system and your printer.
+Suppress Costs: Omits any money information that might otherwise be displayed in the report.

+Format Report in Columns: If this checkbox is checkmarked, the report will have information formatted in columns; this has the advantage of compressing a lot of information into a small amount of space, but may be difficult to read, especially if you ask for many pieces of information to be displayed.
+If the checkbox is blank, information will be laid out in a less rigid format.

-- Fixed-width Font: The font that will be used for information that is printed with fixed-width characters (mostly unit specifications).
+- Font Size: The font size to be used for all standard characters in the print-out (i.e. anything that isn't a heading). - Main Font: The font that will be used for most of the characters in the report.
+This should be a font that is supported by both your Windows system and your printer. - Fixed-width Font: The font that will be used for information that is printed with fixed-width characters (mostly unit specifications).
 This should be a font that is supported by both your Windows system and your printer. - Preview section: Displays a visual preview of the report.
 If you click the Preview button, you automatically go to this section.